-To get started with any teeth alignment company, you need to provide them with high-quality images of your teeth.
+To get started with any teeth alignment company, you need to provide high-quality images of your teeth.
 With Byte, you’ll need to use an at-home impression kit to make molds of your own teeth.
 SmileDirectClub offers customers a choice of either using an impression kit or visiting one of their retail locations to have their teeth professionally scanned for free.

 What are customers saying about Byte and SmileDirectClub?

-What is the most effective home aligner company?
+What is the most effective clear aligner company?